chrishenri/rw3d_manual/docs/source/methods.rst

 Breakthrough curves
 `````````````

-Mass arrival over time can be obtained under the form of breakthrough curves (BTCs).
-RW3D computes BTCs by estimating the derivative of the cumulative BTCs.
-BTCs are then mass fluxes over time (units M/T).
+Mass arrival over time can be obtained under the form of breakthrough curves (BTCs), i.e, the evolution of mass fluxes over time (units M/T).
-BTCs show how quickly and in what quantity particles reached an observation object over time, providing insight into transport dynamics such as advection and dispersion.
+BTCs are useful in showing how quickly and in what quantity particles reached an observation object over time, providing insight into transport dynamics such as advection and dispersion.

 .. math::
     :label: BTC